phil-opp/blog_os/blog/post/09-catching-exceptions.md

 self.0.set_range(0..3, stack_index);
 ```

 I think it is much more readable, since we abstracted away all bit-masking details.
-The `BitField` type is contained in the [bit_field] crate.
+The `BitField` trait is contained in the [bit_field] crate.
 (It's pretty new, so it might still contain bugs.)
 To add it as dependency, we run `cargo add bit_field` and add `extern crate bit_field;` to our `src/lib.rs`.

 [bit_field]: https://crates.io/crates/bit_field

-Now we can use the crate to implement the methods of `EntryOptions`:
+Now we can use the trait to implement the methods of `EntryOptions`:

 ```rust
 // in src/interrupts/idt.rs